Sansa hadn't expected to ever have cause to laugh in King's Landing again.

 It was then that Joffrey sent his wine goblet crashing to the floor, and announced that it was time for the bedding.

 Sansa was pushed into Margaery's bedchamber as naked as the day she was born.
-Her body was a mess of tiny hurts; Joffrey and Ser Meryn had not been gentle in stripping her.
+Her body was a mass of tiny hurts; Joffrey and Ser Meryn had not been gentle in stripping her.

 She was alone so she wrapped herself in a sheet and sat down on the bed to wait.